-The general objectives of this organization shall be those set forth in the bylaws of the National Association of School Psychologists and the bylaws of Division 16 of the American Psychological Association.
+The general purpose of this organization shall be those set forth in the bylaws of the National Association of School Psychologists and the bylaws of Division 16 of the American Psychological Association.

-Specifically, the objectives of this organization shall be through practice, education, and research to:

-Serve the educational and mental health needs of all children and youth;

-Encourage and provide opportunities for the professional growth of individual members;

-Inform the public about the services and practice of school psychology; and

-Advance the ethics and standards of the profession of school psychology.
+THE AASP MISSION STATEMENT AND THE CURRENT NASP CORE PURPOSE AND VALUES INFORM AASP STRATEGIC GOALS.

+MISSION: The Mission of the Arizona Association of School Psychologists is to engage school psychologists with high-quality professional development, promote visionary leadership, and advocate for ethically, culturally competent and socially just practices to empower school psychologists in the vital role of supporting the well-being of Arizona’s children and youth.

 ARTICLE II – MEMBERSHIP

-1. Requirements for admission to Full Membership are:
+1. Requirements for admission to Regular Membership are:

 a.
-(1) School psychologists who serve in public or private schools or agencies of Arizona, have proper credentials for school psychologist certification, and are actively engaged in school psychological services; or (2) persons who are engaged in private practice or in a professional field closely allied with school psychological services.
+(1) School psychologists who serve in public or private schools or agencies of Arizona, have proper credentials for Arizona state or national school psychologist certification, and are actively engaged in school psychological services; or (2) persons who are engaged in private practice or in a professional field closely allied with school psychological services.
 A school psychologist is defined as a psychologist whose work is largely concerned with the application of psychological techniques to children and adolescents in schools.
 Closely allied with school psychological services are major research, teaching, professional practice, or administrative functions directly and specifically related to the work of school psychologists.

-Arizona State Department of Education certified School Psychologist
+Current state or national certification as an Arizona State Department of Education (ADE) certified School Psychologist OR Nationally Certified School Psychologist (NCSP)

 2. Requirements for admission to Associate Membership:

 a.
-Demonstrated professional interest in the field of school psychology.
+Functions as a school psychologist without a school psychology credential, is a consultant, supervises psychological services without a school psychology credential, is faculty at a school psychology graduate program who teaches less than 50% school psychology courses, OR is an allied professional (i.e., counselor, social worker, principal).

 3. Requirements for admission to Retired Membership: